The history of piers at Helensburgh is long and complex. There have been numerous piers.

 With the opening of the Glasgow, Dumbarton and Helensburgh Railway to Helensburgh in 1858 construction of a new pier began in 1859.

 The pier is about a third of a mile from the station, a slow connection between train and steamer if by foot.
 This mattered as the North British Railway, in Helensburgh, and Caledonian Railway and Glasgow and South Western Railway, in Greenock, were all competing for coastal traffic.

-The Caledonian Railway's Greenock Bridge Street of 1841 was also inconvenient for the steamers and an extension to a new station at Gourock, closer to the steamer destinations was planned.
+The Caledonian Railway's Greenock terminus of 1841 was also inconvenient for the steamers and an extension to a new station at Gourock, closer to the steamer destinations was planned.

 The Glasgow and South Western Railway's Greenock Princes Pier [1st] was actually by the river and opened in 1869.